Zella de Milhau: Biography

-Zella de Milhau was born in 1867 in New York, in the Colonnade Row buildings on Lafayette Street.
+Zella de Milhau was born in 1866 in NoHo, New York in Manhattan, in the Colonnade Row buildings on Lafayette Street.
 Her parents operated a successful drug store in Manhattan.
 Her first experience of art education was at the Art Students League of New York.

 In 1896 she was reported to have a studio in New York, and to be doing pen and ink drawings for periodicals.
 Her work appeared in 1891 in The Decorator and Furnisher and in 1895 in the Monthly Illustrator, By 1898 she had moved to 291 Henry Street in Brooklyn; she appeared in that year's social register.
 It was on Henry street in 1902 that she spearheaded an early effort for urban beautification called Block Beautiful.
 As part of an effort to bring more trees and plants to the neighborhood, she organized her neighbors to participate.
 The New York Times wrote in 1997 that she convinced her neighbors to "add window boxes, plant trees, install greenery and take back the rear yards from laundry poles and hard-packed earth.
 She assembled standard designs for window boxes, and lined up florists, nurserymen and carpenters, most of whom were reluctant to take on such small jobs."